 Smarter Loans Inc. is not a lender.
 Smarter.loans is an independent comparison website that provides information on lending and financial companies in Canada.
 We work hard to give you the information you need to make smarter decisions about a financial company or product that you might be considering.
 We may receive compensation from companies that we work with for placement of their products or services on our site.
 While compensation arrangements may affect the order, position or placement of products & companies listed on our website, it does not influence our evaluation of those products.
 Please do not interpret the order in which products appear on Smarter Loans as an endorsement or recommendation from us.
 Our website does not feature every loan provider or financial product available in Canada.
 We try our best to bring you up-to-date, educational information to help you decide the best solution for your individual situation.
 The information and tools that we provide are free to you and should merely be used as guidance.
 You should always review the terms, fees, and conditions for any loan or financial product that you are considering.

 If you are looking to enjoy one of the many great lakes in Canada, getting a boat is inevitable.
 There are many options to choose from, including small family boats, fast speed boats and even a house boat.
 Whatever type of boat you are looking for, you will likely need financing or leasing to get it.
 At Smarter Loans, you can browse top financing and leasing providers in Canada.
-Below you will find a list of reputable companies in Canada that offer boat and yacht financing and leasing with reasonable terms, even if you have poor credit. click “Apply Now” next to one of them to get started.
+Below you will find a list of reputable companies in Canada that offer boat and yacht financing and leasing with reasonable terms, even if you have a poor credit score. click “Apply Now” next to one of them to get started.

 You can pre-apply here at Smarter Loans and we will find a suitable lender for you.